I thought I’d never be free.

 In order to binge and purge that excessively, I also spent an excessive amount of money on binge foods.
 Some months, up to $900.
 This required more lying, as I blamed my high credit card bills on increased prices for regular groceries and a lack of self control for new clothes.

-Basically, I bought a LOT of food.
-To stretch my money, I stuck to store brands, sale items, bulk quantities, and fast food dollar menus, but occasionally splurged to satisfy specific cravings.
+Basically, I bought a LOT of food and found creative ways to stretch my money, but occasionally splurged to satisfy specific cravings.
 In one binge-purge episode, I could eat an entire pizza, a bag of frozen chicken nuggets, plus chips.
 Or, an entire 2-layer chocolate cake, carton of cookies, and quart of ice cream.
 If that seems inconceivable, let me tell you.
 I looked like I was nine months pregnant and felt like I could barely move.

 Throwing up was just as awful.
 But, in my mind it was non-negotiable.
 I had to get that food out of my body.